My PC is getting too hot so what should I do?

 My PC is heating up What should I do?

-If your computer restarts, let it do it normally like a normal restart.
-If it goes off by itself showing you a blue screen, do not turn it on right away.
-Wait a little while for it to cool down, then turn it on again.
+If your computer restarts, let it do so normally like a normal restart.
+If it turns off by itself and displays a blue screen, do not turn it on yet.
+Wait a little while for it to cool down, then turn it back on.

 Remove dust

-Another good tip for desktops is to open the front panel of the system unit.
-Like when you want to open your computer for hardware manipulation or cleaning.
-This will leave the PC open and allow much more ventilation.
+Another good tip for desktop computers is to open the front of the CPU.
+Like when you want to open your computer for hardware handling or cleaning.
+This will leave the PC open and allow much greater ventilation.

 Use software dedicated to cooling the processor

-There are several software programs to help with cooling the processor.
-They allow all unnecessary instructions carried out by your processor to be put to sleep when it is inactive, but also when you are using it, so you will lose a lot of heat and cool your PC.
+There are several software programs available to help with CPU cooling.
+They allow all unnecessary instructions carried out by your processor to be put on standby when it is inactive, but also when you are using it, so you will lose a lot of heat and cool down your PC.

 Use a cooling gadget